I have few vices, but do enjoy the occasional cigar.

 I cracked the tin to celebrate the end of 2020 with a group of long-time close friends.

-These are the first Davidoffs I’ve had, and the presentation was excellent.
+These are the first Davidoffs I’ve had, and the presentation was luxe.

-The smell of the stick is delightfully heavy on chocolate, backed with green notes and a touch of hay.
+The smell of the cigar is heavy on chocolate, paired with green notes, a touch of hay and barnyard.

-Somebody more educated in the field could probably pick out seven more notes, but these were the two main accords recognised by my amateur self.
+Somebody more educated in the field could probably pick out seven more notes, but these were the two main accords I got.

 I found that the taste had three distinct evolutions.

-Strength-wise this cigar is quoted as a 4/5; however to me it started off fairly mellow – perhaps a 2/5 – increasing gradually to a 3.5/5 for me.
+Strength-wise this cigar is quoted as a 4/5; however it starts off fairly mellow – perhaps a 2/5 – increasing gradually to the quoted 4/5 by the final third.

 While the smoke time is quoted by Davidoff as fifteen minutes, I found mine to last around twenty five.

-It burns well and evenly, not struggling to stay lit even in somewhat windy conditions.
+It burns well and evenly, not struggling to stay lit even in windy conditions.